VCCRI/atlantool/README.md

 SOLEXA-1GA-1_0047_FC62472:5:52:15203:7914#0	0	chr1	10158	25	36M	*	0	0	AACCCTAACCCTAACCCTAACCTAACCCTAACCCTA	ED?EEGDG?EEGGG4B@ABB@BD:49+=:=@;=;;D	X0:i:1	MD:Z:36	NM:i:0
 ```

+## Performance

+Indexing time depends on size and number of records of BAM file.
+At the moment the indexing time for 140 GB BAM file of 1.2 billion records using 8 threads is around 2 hours.
+It generate index files of 12 GB.
+Query time is sub second.

 ## Index file format

 There are two index files, `qname.index.bgz` and `qname.data.bgz`.